-With the rise of flexible working styles, bring your own device (BYOD) initiatives, and collaboration with contractors and freelancers, the demand for business IT agility is greater than ever.
+With the rise of flexible working styles, bring your own device (BYOD) initiatives, and collaboration with freelancers, the demand for business IT agility is greater than ever.

 Businesses need to be IT future-proof, not least to ride the wave of the digital revolution, but also to foster the evolving mindset of the modern-day professional.